suite22/blog/_posts/2022-02-23-know-where-to-polish.md

 title: Know Where to Polish
 ---

 Software engineers are typically drawn to the ideals of [craftsmanship](https://en.wikipedia.org/wiki/Software_craftsmanship).
-Many [books](https://bookshop.org/books/clean-code-a-handbook-of-agile-software-craftsmanship/9780132350884) and blogs praise caring deeply about code in a similar way to an artisanal woodworker caring about every detail of the wood they work with.
+Many [books](https://bookshop.org/books/clean-code-a-handbook-of-agile-software-craftsmanship/9780132350884) and blogs praise caring deeply about code in a similar way to an artisanal woodworker caring about every detail of the wood they shape.

 This story about Steve Jobs comes to mind for me: